 We have also done similar analyses, for all 7 days of the week, and all 3 times of day.
 The resulting values of EDM are summarized in the spreadsheet summary\100K.xls, which is available from the same web site.
-Figure 9 shows a graphical display of these values, using a parallel coordinates plot, see Inselberg (1985).
+Figure 9 shows a graphical display for and even broader set of threshold values from 100 to 10,000, using a parallel coordinates plot, see Inselberg (1985).
 The horizontal axis in Figure 9 is the threshold level.
 The vertical axis is the value of the EDM, at that threshold.
 Each curve represents a single date and time.
 Colors are used to code the pairs of variables, with the comparisons of: Throughput (Rate) vs. Size shown as red, Duration vs. Size shown as blue, and Inverse Throughput vs. Duration shown as green.
 Finally, because weekends were noticeably different from weekdays, weekdays are shown as dashed curves, while weekends are solid.
 Results based on the ICRT method appear in the top panel, and those using the angular rank method appear in the bottom.